Wiladams/LJIT2Sophia/README.md

 sophia_ffi.sp_db(...);
 ```

-All of the functions are accessible through a simple table interface,
-which means you can export them to the global namespace if you like,
-and make your code look even more like 'C' code.
+All of the functions are accessible through a simple table interface.
+If you would like to promote them to the global namespace, then call: sophia_ffi.promoteToGlobal().
+If you do this, you can write code that looks almost identical to 'C' code.

 Object Oriented Access
 ----------------------
 This is Lua, and the better way to access sophia is using more lua like semantics and constructs.
 An object model is presented, which makes it relatively easy to manipulate sophia databases.

+To create and/or open a database, simply call the constructor on the SophiaDatabase object.
+This will open up an existing database, or create it anew if it does not exist.

 ```
 local sophia = require("sophia")